Rocky River Regional Wastewater Treatment Plant

 Concord, North Carolina

 Lake Concord was built by the City of Concord in 1929 and still provides an emergency water supply source for the City of Concord.
-The 100 acre lake has been owned and operated by WSACC since 2003.
-The lake has a daily safe yield of 1.0 MGD.
+The 100-acre lake has been owned and operated by WSACC since 2003.

 Laboratory